 Our product candidates are subject to extensive government regulations related to development, clinical trials, manufacturing and commercialization.
 The process of obtaining FDA and other regulatory approvals is costly, time-consuming, uncertain and subject to unanticipated delays.
 To receive regulatory approval for the commercial sale of any of our product candidates, we must conduct, at our own expense, adequate and well-controlled clinical trials in human patients to demonstrate the efficacy and safety of the product candidate.
 Clinical testing is expensive, takes many years and has an uncertain outcome.
 To date, we have obtained regulatory authorization to conduct clinical trials for eight of our product development programs.
 Investigational New Drug Applications, or INDs, were approved by the FDA and are active for seven of our product candidates.
-We also have obtained Clinical Trial Authorizations, or CTAs, for the ongoing Phase 2 clinical trial for MN-221 in Canada, Australia and New Zealand.
-Through the acquisition of Avigen, we have assumed responsibility for AV411 clinical trials including one active IND for neuropathic pain and cross-reference and drug product support of the NIDA-funded opioid withdrawal investigator-initiated IND with Columbia University drug addiction clinical researchers.
-In the third quarter of 2010, a NIDA-funded investigator-initiated IND with University of California Los Angeles was given approval by the FDA to proceed with an initial trial of our neurological drug candidate, ibudilast (MN-166/AV411), as a potential new pharmacotherapy for methamphetamine addiction.
-The study will be led by established clinical research investigators in the treatment of drug addiction.
+We also have obtained Clinical Trial Authorizations, or CTAs, for the MN-221-CL-007 Phase 2 clinical trial in Canada, Australia and New Zealand.
+Through the acquisition of Avigen, we have assumed responsibility for clinical trials including one active IND for neuropathic pain and cross-reference and drug product support of the NIDA-funded opioid withdrawal investigator-initiated IND with Columbia University drug addiction clinical researchers.
+In the third quarter of 2010, the FDA approved a NIDA-funded investigator-initiated IND with University of California Los Angeles to proceed with an initial trial of our neurological drug candidate, ibudilast (MN-166), as a potential new pharmacotherapy for methamphetamine addiction.
+The study is proceeding and in late 2011 collaborators and advocates of ibudilast utility in chronic pain initiated an Investigator-sponsored and funded phase 2 trial for ibudilast in a form of chronic headache pain related to opioid usage known as Medication Overuse Headache.
+MediciNova provides placebo and active drug product and safety and regulatory support.

 It may take years to complete the clinical development necessary to commercialize a drug, and delays or failure can occur at any stage, which may result in our inability to market and sell any products derived from any of our product candidates that are ultimately approved by the FDA or foreign regulatory authorities.
 Our clinical trials may produce negative or inconclusive results, and we may decide, or regulators may require us, to conduct additional clinical and/or non-clinical testing.
-For example, in October 2007, we announced that our Phase 2 clinical trial of MN-305 for the treatment of insomnia failed to achieve statistical significance in its primary endpoint, and, as a result, we terminated development of MN-305 for the treatment of insomnia.
+For example, in May, 2012, we announced the preliminary results from our Phase 2b clinical trial of MN-221 for patients with acute exacerbations asthma failed to statistically meet in its primary endpoint.
 Of the large number of drugs in development, only a small percentage result in the submission of an NDA to the FDA and even fewer are approved for commercialization.
 Interim results of clinical trials do not necessarily predict final results, and success in preclinical testing and early clinical trials does not ensure that later clinical trials will be successful.
-A number of companies in the pharmaceutical industry have suffered significant setbacks in advanced clinical trials even after promising results in earlier clinical trials.
+A number of companies in the pharmaceutical industry have suffered significant setbacks in advanced clinical trials even after obtaining promising results in earlier clinical trials.
 In addition, any delays in completing clinical trials or the rejection of data from a clinical trial by a regulatory authority will result in increased development costs and could have a material adverse effect on the development of the impacted product candidate.